ldevernay/ldevernay.github.io/_posts/2017-10-13-laravel-from-github-to-localhost.md

 title:  "Laravel - from github to localhost"
 date:   2017-10-13 12:00:00 +0200
 categories: code
+description : How to move your laravel website from Github to your local machine.
+Tips and voodoo tricks.
 ---

 Some useful (and badly documented) tricks to use an existing Laravel project locally without getting ugly cryptic errors.